The Grand Prix runs each year from 1st July to 30th June.

 (2) Women’s Prix: open to all female Members (Silver & above)

 (3) Junior Prix: open to all Members (Silver & above) aged under 18 on 31st August of the year in which the Grand Prix begins

 Graded Prix – open to all Members (Silver & above) other than Juniors in the following grade ranges:

 Current published grades will be used – Standard Play where available, otherwise Rapid Play.
 Ungraded players may compete only in the Women’s Prix and Junior Prix.
 A member whose grade changes in the course of the season will be transferred, if necessary, to the appropriate new section.
 The member will retain all points scored so far (see Grand Prix Scoring below)

 3. Grand Prix Scoring

 Grand Prix points may be scored in any number of events.
-To score, the Player must be an ECF Direct Member (Silver or above) at the time of the event.
+To score, the player must be an ECF member (Silver or above) at the time of the event.